darccio/gonban/README.md

 ### Build

-*This instructions have been tested only under Linux.*
+*These instructions have been tested only under Linux.*

 ```
 go get -u -v github.com/imdario/gonban